Saihritesh/Saihritesh/README.md

 - 👋 Hi, I’m @Saihritesh
-- 👀 I’m interested in C programming,Python programming an Figma
+- 👀 I’m interested in C programming, Python , Transformers , Tensorflow , Git , LLM's
-- 🌱 I’m currently learning C programming
+- 🌱 I’m currently learning Deep Learning
 - 💞️ I’m looking to collaborate on any open repositories
 - 📫 You can reach me on GitHub
 - 😄 Pronouns: Man/Bat
-- ⚡ Fun fact:Idk lmao

 <!---
 Saihritesh/Saihritesh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.